microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

  ## Basic Label Support in Adaptive Cards

-The basic addition that we are going to make to the schema is to add a label property to all input types.
+The basic addition that we are going to make to the schema is to add a label string property to all input types.
 This approach provides a simple and concise way to label inputs, that hopefully encourages card authors to use it and receive the benefits of improvements to the issues called out above.

 ``` json
 {